 Offer Basic Information

+Unlike their younger counterparts, preteens have a much greater understanding of the concept of divorce and their more likely to have peers with separated parents.
+However, even though they may understand it better doesn’t mean they accept it.
 Parents have the power to help their middle aged child navigate the divorce process.
 Tweens, children between the ages of 9 and 12, have a grasp of some adult issues including divorce.
 More often than not, they want an explanation for the family separation.
 You can offer basic information about the separation and divorce in a manner that reflects their maturity, but leave out the details of the parents actions that led to the divorce.
 Answer the questions honestly, don’t lie or discuss legal or adult issues, such as infidelity.
+You can respond to such a question by saying, “It is not something you caused.
+It is an adult issue and we can no longer get along.”
 They need parents to avoid blaming each other.
 As with any age child, reassure your pre-teen early and often that your divorce is not their fault.

 Resist Including Them in Adult Matters